Home Program Field Trips

 5th Grade

-Students had the chance to see Step Afrika in performance while the company was in town, exploring the Great Migration through stepping, tap, and body percussion, connecting to body percussion studied in music class.
+Students have the chance to see performances like Step Afrika who explored the Great Migration through stepping, tap, and body percussion.
+Trips often connect to areas of study in performance art classes.

 6th Grade

-6th grade archaeologists deepen their understanding of ancient civilizations with a trip to the Rosicrucian Egyptian Museum in San Jose, seeing artifacts and learning about Egyptian history up close.
+6th grade archaeologists deepen their understanding of ancient civilizations with trips to museums like the Rosicrucian Egyptian Museum in San Jose, where they learned about Egyptian history up close.

 7th & 8th Grades